c3d/xl/doc/HANDBOOK_1-syntax.md

 There are rare cases where the default rule will not achieve the desired objective, and you will need additional parentheses.
-One important such case is "expression statements", i.e. statements that you would like to see as an expression.
+One important such case is _expression statements_, i.e. statements that you would like to see as an expression.
 Consider the following two
 declarations: